JC-April/simplepage/README.md

-A simple responsive page with to overlapping divs
+A simple responsive page with two overlapping divs